bastibe/python-soundfile/README.rst

 Breaking Changes
 ----------------

-SoundFile has evolved rapidly during the last few releases.
+The ``soundfile`` module has evolved rapidly during the last few releases.
 Most notably, we changed the import name from ``import pysoundfile`` to ``import soundfile`` in 0.7.
 In 0.6, we cleaned up many small inconsistencies, particularly in the the ordering and naming of